demystifyfp/demystifyfp/content/clojure/blog/clojure-in-production.md

 I never felt like that I am missing the type system while working with Clojure!

-We have used [Schema](https://github.com/plumatic/schema) to define the shape of the data that we were passing around, and We also had a decent test coverage.

 ## Libraries & Tools - Made Our Job Easier

 #### [Compojure API](https://github.com/metosin/compojure-api)

 Apart from its simplicity on exposing HTTP APIs, its support for Swagger API documentation generation was very handy.
-We have also leveraged its [input data coercion](https://github.com/metosin/compojure-api/wiki/Coercion) ability using Schema.
+We have also leveraged its [input data coercion](https://github.com/metosin/compojure-api/wiki/Coercion) ability using [Schema](https://github.com/plumatic/schema).

 #### [Toucan](https://github.com/metabase/toucan)